| Recruitment Websites - The 'Must Have' Functionality That Many Don't

 your site (without registering her details) in search of

+the greener pastures of your competitor's website.
 So what could you have done to capture her details before

 she left?
 In offering site visitors a "Job Alert"